• 1920s

 Vintage Clothing Label #3: NO ZIP CODES

-Vintage Clothing Label: NO ZIP CODES
+NO ZIP CODES vintage tags

 HOW OLD?
-Pre-1963.

-Today, (Manhattan) New York has more than 40 different zip codes.
+Today, (Manhattan) New York, has more than 40 different zip codes.
 Clearly, “De Pinna” wasn’t aware of theirs when they made this garment before 1963!

 RESOURCE: The history of zip codes.